planoe/size-calculator/README.md

 Visit http://localhost:3000.

-## API specification
+## Size Calculator API

-A simple REST API that exposes the necessary resources.
+The Size Calculator API is a simple REST API that exposes brands, categories and the prediction as resources.

 ### List brands